muntakim1/muntakim1/README.md

+# Hello, I'm Muntakimur Rahaman! 👋

-:wave: Hi there, My name is Muntakimur Rahaman.😀 I'm 25 years old, I'm a self-taught Data Scientist and Full Stack Web developer.
+I'm a 26-year-old self-taught Data Scientist and Full Stack Web Developer based in Bangladesh.
+I hold a Bachelor's Degree in Computer Science and Engineering from BAIUST.
+Currently, I'm contributing to the field as a Data Scientist at Innova-analytics.ai.

-I've profound knowledge in Machine Learning, Deep Learning, Natural language processing, AI Software Development.
-Graduated from BAIUST with a Bachelor Degree in CSE ,Bangladesh.
-Currently working in Innova-analytics.ai as a Data Scientist.
-I'm interested in doing research on time series event analysis, LLM and computer vision related problems and love to build Ai powered tools and Data products.
+## About Me
+- 💼 **Current Role**: Data Scientist at Innova-analytics.ai

+   - :robot: Implementing YOLO models for advanced object detection.
+   - :chart_with_upwards_trend: Conducting Time Series Analytics for insightful predictions.
+   - :globe_with_meridians: Collaborating with clients from Oman and Australia to deliver tailored solutions.
+   - :computer: Working on diverse projects, from AI-driven tools to complex Data Analytics.
+- 🎓 **Education**: Bachelor's Degree in CSE from BAIUST, Bangladesh

+## Expertise
+I have a strong background and proficiency in the following areas:
+- 🤖 Machine Learning
+- 🧠 Deep Learning
+- 📊 Natural Language Processing
+- 🖥 AI Software Development

+## Passion and Research
+I'm passionate about exploring and researching:
+- ⏰ Time Series Event Analysis
+- 🤖 LLM
+- 👁 Computer Vision

+## Projects
+I enjoy building AI-powered tools and Data products.
+Some of my interests include:
-I eager to work with new technologies and playing with Data and AI.🤖
+- 🔄 Working with new technologies
+- 📊 Playing with Data and AI

+Feel free to connect with me for collaborations or discussions on exciting projects! 😊

 ## {...} My Stack